kaby76/Trash/tranalyze/readme.md

-# tranalyze
+# Tranalyze

-Reads parse tree data for an Antlr4 grammar from stdin and analyzes it for problems.
+Reads an Antlr4 grammar from stdin and identifies problems in the grammar.
+The input is Parse Tree Data, and output text.

+# Usage

+    tranalyze

 # Example

     trparse -f A.g4 | tranalyze

-# Version information
+# Current version

-## 0.8.1
-Release notes placed in release-notes.txt.
+0.8.1 -- Improved help and documentation.